 Environmental Education staff can either visit your classroom or students are invited to come for a field trip to Starr’s Cave Park and Preserve or any of our other parks.
 We are frequently in Des Moines County public schools, Christian Schools, Head Start, and many preschools.
 Programs must be scheduled at least two weeks in advance.
 For the first part of the school year August - December, we will take program reservations beginning early August.
-For school programs January - June, we will take program reservations beginning December 1.
+For school programs January - June, we will take program reservations beginning in December.
 To schedule a program or fieldtrip contact Starr’s Cave Nature Center at 319-753-5808.

 All camps are designed to be fun and active and to provide high quality environmental learning experiences through games, crafts, stories, and in-depth exploration.
 Kids love coming to our camps and look forward to them each summer.
 Parents love our camps too because they know their kids are having fun AND are learning at the same time!
 All camps include a mid-morning snack.